-- ▶ Turn the jog dial to set the desired value between -10 dB and +18 dB. - ▶ Press the SAVE button to save the set value.
-Test Tone menu item
+- > Turn the jog dial to set the desired value between -10 dB and +18 dB. - ▶ Press the SAVE button to save the set value.

 The EM 6000 provides an option for generating a test tone.
 You can use it, for example, to check the audio output of the device or level out channels on the mixing console.